 One of Jingxun founders would leave in 1988 to start his own game magazine +game publishing combo, Softstar (大宇資訊).
 However, due to threats of sanctions from the US, Taiwan revised its copyright rules in July 1989, allowing US companies to sue pirate groups in the country.

-Seeing the writing on the wall, Kingformation would abandon the magazine and the piracy to become just game publishers, and other Taiwanese pirate groups would soon follow, such as Soft-World (智冠科技), who began making official publishing deals with US developers.
+Seeing the writing on the wall, Kingformation abandoned the magazine and pirate imports to become just game publishers, and other Taiwanese pirate groups would soon follow, such as Soft-World (智冠科技), who began making official publishing deals with US developers.

 THE EARLY YEARS